-Kangaroo Island lies about 130 miles southwest of Adelaide, Australia, making it the perfect destinations for day trips.
-Melbourne and Sydney are a 3 and 3-and-a-half-hour flight away making too far for day trips but certainly doable and worthwhile for multi-day trips.
-The island makes a living in agriculture and, increasingly, tourism.
-There are several ways to get to Kangaroo Island or, as the locals affectionately call it, KI.
+Kangaroo Island lies about 130 miles southwest of Adelaide, Australia making it the perfect destination for day trips.
+Melbourne and Sydney are a 3 and 3-and-a-half-hour flight away making it too far for day trips but certainly doable and worthwhile for multi-day trips.

-We booked with Sealink which combined bus and ferry transportation with a gourmet lunch.
-This is a very long day with a 6 am pick-up at your hotel followed by a 90-minute bus ride and 45-minute ferry sailing just to reach the island.
-Once there another bus takes you to the key attractions.
+A Kangaroo Island ferry day trip is a very long day with a 6 am pick-up at your hotel (assuming you’re in Adelaide) followed by a 90-minute bus ride and 45-minute ferry sailing just to reach the island.
+Once there, another bus takes you to the key attractions.
 Many travelers opt to return by airplane, an option any tour company can also accommodate.
 Despite the distances, it is worth every minute of the journey.

 FLINDERS CHASE NATIONAL PARK